-The funny thing about the three of us is that we are so different while simultaneously similar.
+The funny thing about the three founders of Shield Sisters is that we are so different while simultaneously similar.
 We are each other’s yin-yang and puzzle pieces to each other’s souls.
 We always seem to know exactly what the other girls need when they need it and our business runs so smoothly despite the fact that all three of us are very different shades of extroverted.

 In fact, Allie is a really big introvert and I am a huge extrovert, yet our collaborations work perfectly.
 Seriously, you never find her staying quiet and I’m not one to talk over or push my ideas onto her.
 Why?
 Because we respect each other.

 That’s the key to collaborating with someone who is on a different level than you.